jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

 {% tab title="Step by step" %}
 **The funding cycle that's next up for the specified project.**

-_Returns an empty funding cycle with all properties set to 0 if a queued funding cycle of the project is not found._
+_If a queued funding cycle of the project is not found, returns an empty funding cycle with all properties set to 0._

 ### Definition